elsa-data/elsa-data/SECURITY.md

 We are using the HTTPS protocol to protect data traffic, which enables encryption between networks.
 This prevents attackers from tapping into the network and intercepting the transmitted data.
 Additionally, Elsa's database does not store sensitive data.
 It primarily stores indexes for specific genomic datasets, including subject IDs that do not identify specific individuals.

-To ensure the security of active presigned URL files, we encrypt them with a randomly generated UUID, which is stored in the database.
+For file encryption, to ensure the security of active presigned URL files, we encrypt them with a randomly generated UUID, which is stored in the database.
 This prevents participants from storing unencrypted presigned URLs locally.
 Participants can obtain the password for accessing these files through the application.
 Currently, the password is stored as a string as the purpose of this feature is solely to protect unencrypted files stored on local devices.

 ### 3. Injection